-- 1. Which one of the following is NOT a main accounting issue when a person is introduced as a partner in an existing partnership? - A. Recognition, valuation and treatment of goodwill - B. Valuation of closing inventory in the books of account - C. Revaluation of assets and liabilities and the treatment of gains and losses arising from the respective revaluations - D. The ascertainment of the amounts at which the existing partner's capital accounts will be shown in the books (2 marks) - 2.
-The going concern concept assumes that: - A. The business can continue in operational existence for the foreseeable future - B. The business cannot continue in operational existence for the foreseeable future - C. The business will continue to be profitable in the foreseeable future - D. Sales of the business will continue increasing in the foreseeable future - 3.
-Which one of the following is TRUE about the total of the discount allowed column in the three-column cashbook? - A. It is entered on credit side of the discount received account - B. It is entered on the debit side of the discount received account - C. It is closed to the credit side of the discount allowed account - D. It is closed to the debit side of the discount allowed account - 4.
-Which one of the following is NOT an accounting profession code of conduct? - A. Objectivity - B. Professional behaviour - C. Independence - D. Courtesy
+- 1. Which one of the following is NOT a main accounting issue when a person is introduced as a partner in an existing partnership? - Recognition, valuation and treatment of goodwill A. - Valuation of closing inventory in the books of account В. - C. Revaluation of assets and liabilities and the treatment of gains and losses arising from the respective revaluations - D. The ascertainment of the amounts at which the existing partner's capital accounts will be shown in the (2 marks) - 2.
+The going concern concept assumes that: - The business can continue in operational existence for the foreseeable future - B. The business cannot continue in operational existence for the foreseeable future - C. The business will continue to be profitable in the foreseeable future - D. Sales of the business will continue increasing in the foreseeable future (2 marks) - 3.
+Which one of the following is TRUE about the total of the discount allowed column in the three-column cashbook? - It is entered on credit side of the discount received account A. - It is entered on the debit side of the discount received account В. - C. It is closed to the credit side of the discount allowed account - It is closed to the debit side of the discount allowed account D.

+- Which one of the following is NOT an accounting profession code of conduct?
+4.

+- Objectivity A.

+- В. Professional behaviour

+- C. Independence